sigopt/sigopt-examples/multimetric-timeseries/README.md

 3. From your EC2 instance, install SigOpt, Keras, Tensorflow and Pandas.

-  - `sudo pip install sigopt tensorflow-gpu keras pandas`
+  - `sudo pip install sigopt tensorflow-gpu pandas`

 4. Create a file named _sigopt.secret_ and the following line, entering your API key (see the [API tokens page](http://www.sigopt.com/tokens)):